Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

-Determine probable landing locations (..integration with monte carlo?)  <-- very important Go no go function
+Determine probable landing locations (..integration with monte carlo?)  <-- very important<br>
+Go no go function <br>
-Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)
+Relaying rocket information to user interface <-- very important (specifically location, velocity, rotation, not so important)<br>
-Arm ejection charge
+Arm ejection charge <br>
-Read weather conditions locally and over the internet <-- very important.
+Read weather conditions locally and over the internet <-- very important. <br>
-Suggesting launch angle
+Suggesting launch angle<br>
-Record/playback functionality
+Record/playback functionality<br>

 #### 1.3.3 User characteristics

-Hobby rocket people?
+Hobby rocket people

 Customer needs to be mentioned here

 One page identifying the main classes of users and their characteristics (9.5.5)

 #### 1.3.4 Limitations

-Regulatory: Hobby rocket regulations
+Regulatory: Hobby rocket regulations<br>
-Hardware: Lack of internet at launch site, max range and delay on the usb serial Interfaces to other applications: max range and delay on the usb serial?
+Hardware: Lack of internet at launch site, max range and delay on the usb serial<br>
+Interfaces to other applications: max range and delay on the usb serial?<br>
-Find out what parallel operation means
+Find out what parallel operation means<br>
-Find out whatever a limitation on an audit function is Control functions: inability to direct rocket in flight?
+Find out whatever a limitation on an audit function is<br>
+Control functions: inability to direct rocket in flight?<br>
-Higher-order language requirements: Limitations due to swing Find out about the handshake protocols
+Higher-order language requirements: Limitations due to swing<br>
+Find out about the handshake protocols<br>
+How many simultaneous connections via radio<br>
-Quality requirements:
+Quality requirements: <br>

 One page on the limitations on the product (9.5.6)